 Piktochart is one of the most popular visualization tools that most marketers use to create infographics.
 Why is it so popular among web design beginners?
 It’s because Piktochart is very intuitive and easy to use, so even the first-time user can create a decent infographic.
 It provides clients with tons of ‘ready to use’ graphics, icons, charts, and maps.
 And the pricing policy is very nice because you can use it free of charge or pay up to $40 a month to unlock all features.

-Tableau is the Windows-based visualization software.
+Tableau is a Windows-based visualization software.
 The tool is highly comprehensive, so you can find all the features you need along with the corresponding explanations.
 This is another thing that makes Tableau so great – it shows you how to use software, understand the chart logic, and create your infographics.
 In terms of pricing, Tableau offers a number of solutions for individuals or organizations that range from $12 to $70 on a monthly basis.

 Blugraphic is not a standard tool for infographic design, but it offers a wide variety of elements needed for this sort of visualization.
 To put it simply, Blugraphic creates and collects design resources to make a designer’s life easier.
 Its resources include graphics, templates, mock-ups, icons, fonts, and other useful items.
 You just need to enter your inquiry in the search box and it will display a list of all theme-related matches – for free.